Jeremiah Ratliff

-Jeremiah Jerome Ratliff (born August 29, 1981), formerly known as Jay Ratliff, is a former American football nose tackle in the National Football League (NFL) for the Dallas Cowboys and Chicago Bears.
-He played college football at Auburn University and was drafted by the Cowboys in the seventh round of the 2005 NFL Draft.
+Jeremiah Jerome Ratliff (born August 29, 1981), formerly known as Jay Ratliff, is an American former professional football player who was a nose tackle in the National Football League (NFL) for the Dallas Cowboys and Chicago Bears.
+He played college football for the Auburn Tigers and was selected by the Cowboys in the seventh round of the 2005 NFL draft.

-Early years
+Early life

 Ratliff attended Lowndes High School in Valdosta, Georgia and was a letterman in football and basketball.
 He earned All-State and honorable-mention All-USA Today honors after catching 44 passes for 701 yards and seven touchdowns as a senior.

 College career

 While attending Auburn University, Ratliff played for the Auburn Tigers football team from 2000 to 2004.
 As a freshman tight end he recorded 3 receptions for 38 yards, playing in 12 games (1 start).

 He was converted to defensive end as a sophomore, starting eight of 12 games and tying a career-highs with 37 tackles (10 for loss), two forced fumbles and a sack.
 Ratliff played in nine games as a junior reserve defensive end, making seven tackles, including one for a loss.

 After moving from defensive end to defensive tackle in his senior season, he started all 13 games and tied his career high with 37 tackles.
 He also made four tackles for a loss and a sack.
 He tied a single game career high with seven tackles at Auburn to earn SEC Defensive Lineman of the Week honors.
-He helped the Tigers win the Southeastern conference (SEC) Championship and finish 13-0 by defeating Virginia Tech in the Sugar Bowl, in which he made three tackles.
+He helped the Tigers win the Southeastern conference (SEC) Championship and finish 13–0 by defeating Virginia Tech in the Sugar Bowl, in which he made three tackles.
 Auburn finished in 2004 second behind USC in the final Associated Press poll.